-For this program, HRSA will use project period length criteria and a funding priority:
+For this program, HRSA will use project period length criteria:

-Project Period Length Criteria23
+Project Period Length Criteria21

 The length of an awarded project period is determined by a comprehensive evaluation of compliance with program requirements by HRSA.
-If you have one or more of the following characteristics, you will be awarded a one-year project period:24
+If you have one or more of the following characteristics, you will be awarded a one-year project period:22

-- Ten or more Health Center Program requirement conditions. - Three or more unresolved conditions related to Health Center Program requirements in the 60-day phase of Progressive Action carried over into the new project period.
+- Ten or more Health Center Program requirement conditions. - Three or more unresolved conditions related to Health Center Program requirements in the 60-day phase of Progressive Action carried over into the new project period. - One or more unresolved conditions related to Health Center Program requirements in the 30-day phase of Progressive Action carried over into the new project period.